English as an Additional Language (EAL)

 - to create a secure and supportive learning environment for international students where they can acclimatise to British school life and develop their English language skills.

-Effective support for a pupil with additional needs relies upon the close and successful collaboration between home and school.
-Working in partnership with parents facilitates the pupil to achieve the best possible outcomes.
+Effective support for a student with learning needs also relies upon the close and successful collaboration between home and school.
+Working in partnership with parents facilitates the student to achieve the best possible outcomes.